 Buy if: You want a professional-level groupset with electronic shifting and you’re prepared to pay a premium price.

-Super Record is also available with mechanical shifting and, as with the EPS components, there’s carbon-fibre and titanium as far as the eye can see.
-The crankarms and spider of the chainset , for instance, are hollow carbon-fibre, while the axle is titanium.
+The 11-speed mechanical version of Super Record is still available and, as with the EPS components, there’s carbon-fibre and titanium as far as the eye can see.
+The crankarms and spider of the chainset, for instance, are hollow carbon fibre, while the axle is titanium.

 The Ergopower controls use what Campagnolo calls Ultra-Shift technology that allows you to shift up (to a larger gear) a maximum of five sprockets with a single push of the lever, and down a maximum of three sprockets at a time.